jmihelcic/colored-regions/README.md

 * Added support for Lua `--region` and `--[[ region ]]` comments.

-* Added support for regions without explicit color and name: the values are taken from the `coloredRegions.colorRange` array.
+* Added support for `/* region ` and ` end region */` multi-line JavaScript/TypeScript/C# comments.

+* Added support for `''' region` Python multi-line comments.

 * Added support for HEX colors in `#region[#123]`, `#region[#123456]` and `#region[#12345678]` formats.

+* Added support for flexible color declarations: `#region Sample Comment [#ddd]` is supported.

+* Added support for regions without a color declaration: the values are taken from the `coloredRegions.colorRange` array.

+* If the color param is not defined or is invalid, region color fallbacks to the next value from `coloredRegions.colorRange` array.

 * If no last `#end region` is set, the last region extends to the end of the file.

+* Added support for multiple editor windows/split view/the same document in different windows.

+* Multiple color declarations are supported: the first valid is taken: `#region [main] [#ddd]` sets color to the `main` if the last is defined.
+Otherwise it fallbacks to `[#ddd]`.

 ### 0.0.3